 Flying isn’t always fun.
-If you have an emotional support animal (ESA) and you’re wondering how you’ll get them to your destination with you, or if you need their support during the flight, you need to know your options before you board.
+If you have an emotional support animal (ESA) and you’re wondering how it can accompany you to your destination — or if you require its support during the flight — you need to know your options before you board.

 How to Take Your ESA on American Airlines Flights

 If your ESA is small enough, it can be brought into the cabin as a pet and treated as carry-on luggage.
 If they’re too large for the cabin, they must travel in the American Airlines cargo.
 Fully trained service dogs can, however, fly in the cabin at no additional charge.